mr-mukherjee03/multi-agentic-travel-planner/README.md

 ### 5. Hotel Database Setup (ChromaDB)
 This project relies on a CSV file of Indian hotel data to build its vector database downloaded from the dataset: https://www.kaggle.com/datasets/aakashshinde1507/hotels-in-indiaDownload ,  the hotel_details.csv file.

-First Run (Database Ingestion):The first time you run the app, the hotel_agent will:
+First Run (Database Ingestion):The first time you run the app, the hotel_agent will:<br>
 a.
 Read hotel_details.csv. <br>
 b.
 Process and clean the 9,000+ entries. <br>
 c.
 Ingest them into a new ChromaDB database in batches. <br>